jmanthony3/Archimedes/docs/class/engr-743-001-damage-and-fracture/lesson-20-fatigue-general-concepts.md

    1. Vehicles are designed not to vibrate between 4-10 Hz, because that is the resonant frequency of the human body
    2. Presented at the 9th International Fatigue Congress.
    3. Early computers would be shipped to customers and not work, because the EE's never had ME's part of the design team.
-   4. Ford uses the elastic limit, which means they are more concerned of [fatigue](fatigue.md), because of a shorter S-N curve.
+   4. Ford uses the #elastic-elastic, which means they are more concerned of [fatigue](fatigue.md), because of a shorter S-N curve.
 2. #notch-root-radius affect #crack-incubation-rate..
    1. $\frac{da}{dN}$: the longer crack has a steeper slope, because its #crack-driving-force is greater.
 3. #long-crack are visible when #cracks no longer more around grain, but straight through.
 Sometimes labelled as #Mode-I, #Mode-II, or #Mode-III.